lionel-panhaleux/archon-bot/README.md

 ## Command Permissions

-As soon as you open your first tournmanet with the Archon bot, it will create a long standing role called `Archon Judge` on your server.
+As soon as you open your first tournament with the Archon bot, it will create a long standing role called `Archon Judge` on your server.
 This role will be assigned to all judges for all tournaments.
 You can use it to set the commands permissions so as to limit clutter for normal players.